dtzWill/ipcopter/README.md

 Contents:

-ipcd/
+* ipcd/
-  Trusted central manager daemon.
+  * Trusted central manager daemon.

-libipc/
+* libipc/
-  Shared library linked into applications (LD_PRELOAD) that hooks network functionality so that communication with local processes may be optimized.
+  * Shared library linked into applications (LD_PRELOAD)
+  * Hooks network functionality and coordinates with ipcd to optimize communication

-docker/
+* docker/
-  Scripts for building and injecting ipcopter into a testing container.
+  * Scripts for building and injecting ipcopter into a testing container.
-  See README for more information.
+  * See README for more information.